nilsso/nilsso.github.io-src/pages/math/calc-3/index.md

-Here is one significant note in determining a unit vector: the unit vector in the direction of a vector will be the same after multiplying the vector by a posiive scalar.
+Here is one significant note in determining a unit vector: the unit vector in the direction of a vector will be the same after multiplying the vector by a positive scalar.
 This can be extremely useful in simplifying the derivative of the principle unit tangent vector, because so often the original will involve a quotient and thus the derivative the quotient rule.